madeforlosers/madeforlosers/README.md

 I'm non binary, she/they

+my discord is ipod.shuffle if you wanna friend me

 ## boring mumbo jumbo
 - I code in HTML, CSS, Javascript, Node.js, Python, Java, BASIC, Lua, Scratch, and some others